 We don’t expect premium levels of refinement or race-bike stiffness at this price, but the Dolomite 5 is a solid all-rounder that won’t beat you senseless over potholes or sap your enthusiasm on the climbs.
 The subtly curved seatstays and skinny post do a fair job of cushioning your rear, although the saddle is a little too soft for us.

-Pinnacle had to make a few compromises on the spec to get hydraulics in the mix, but the weight is still reasonable (9.2kg for the small), and none of the changes for the 2016 version undermine the likeable personality that the previous year’s version had.
+Pinnacle had to make a few compromises on the spec to get hydraulics in the mix, but the weight is still reasonable (9.2kg for the small), and none of the changes for this version undermine the likeable personality that the previous year’s version had.
 It’s not particularly sexy, but it’s a thoroughly capable bike that’s well suited to putting in the miles, whatever the weather.

 Saracen Hack 2